elipapa/markdown-cv/index.md

 `2013-2017`
 __Telkom University, Bandung__

-- B.A. in Informatics Engineering, GPA 3.29
+- B.A. in Informatics Engineering GPA 3.29

 <!-- ### Footer